VicLearnPy/LPK/README.md

 Find a word in file (Java/Python/C++/Json ) ...

 CANT DECOMPILE .EXE
+Put LPK and the file you want on desktop
 Drag the file you want to scan in console

 Then its good